rohantikotekar/Guardian-RAG/README.md

 ## Problem

-Financial institutions manage large volumes of unstructured documents, including loan applications, marketing materials, and regulatory updates.

-Manual compliance review is slow, expensive, and hard to audit.
-Traditional RAG systems lack the judgment needed to detect subtle regulatory violations.
+Financial institutions produce hundreds of documents every day.
+Most of them are never reviewed for regulatory compliance before they reach a customer.

+Consider a marketing manager at a regional bank.
+She is preparing a social media campaign advertising a new savings account.
+The copy reads "Free Account, Zero Fees."
+A $10 monthly maintenance fee applies if the balance drops below $500.
+She does not know this language violates Regulation DD.
+The ad goes live.
+The bank is now exposed.

+Or consider a loan officer processing 40 applications a week.
+Each application contains the applicant's Social Security Number, income details, and marital status.
+The files are shared over internal email, attached as PDFs with no access controls.
+A junior analyst opens the wrong file.
+That data is now visible to someone who should not have seen it.

+These are not edge cases.
+They happen regularly in institutions that rely on manual review, outdated templates, and tribal knowledge of the law.

-There is a need for a system that can reason against regulatory benchmarks and produce a verifiable audit trail.
+The problem is not a lack of effort.
+It is a lack of a system that can read a document, understand the regulatory context, and flag what is wrong before it causes harm.
 ---

 ## Solution

-Guardian-RAG is an automated governance framework built on a multi-agent architecture.
+Guardian-RAG is an automated compliance framework built on a multi-agent architecture.

-One agent identifies relevant regulations.
-A second agent acts as an auditor, cross-referencing bank documents against retrieved legal text to find gaps or violations.

-Every decision is grounded in specific regulatory clauses, not general model knowledge.
-All reasoning steps are logged for full auditability.
+When a document is uploaded, a Researcher Agent reads the content and retrieves the specific regulatory clauses that apply to it.
+A second agent, the Auditor, then reads both the document and the retrieved law side by side.
+It looks for gaps, missing disclosures, illegal requirements, and prohibited language.

+Going back to the marketing manager's scenario, she uploads her ad copy before publishing.
+The system retrieves the relevant Regulation DD clause on fee disclosure.
+The Auditor flags the word "Free" as misleading given the undisclosed maintenance fee.
+She gets a clear violation report in under 30 seconds, with the exact regulation cited.

+The loan officer uploads a batch of application forms.
+The system detects that marital status is listed as a required field on an unsecured credit application.
+It flags this as a Regulation B violation and logs the finding with the source clause attached.

+Every decision made by the system is grounded in retrieved legal text, not general model knowledge.
+Every finding is saved to a permanent audit log, so compliance teams can show exactly why a document was flagged and what regulation it was checked against.

 ---